PowerUpStudios/keyboard/README.md

-> Keyboard works only with JavaScript!

 # Keyboard

 Keyboard is an Makecode Arcade extension for making custom keyboards and reading the value

+> Keyboard works only with JavaScript

 # Example